EiffelFly/summerbud/_data/thoughts/why-is-the-documentation-of-tech-products-so-hard-to-use.md

 Until recently we tended to store these contexts distributedly.
 A regular open-source project stores their discussion in GitHub discussion or a discourse forum, their use cases in product websites, issues right in the GitHub issues and have a self-hosting documentation website elsewhere.
 Beside that, there is a lot of community-generated content on YouTube and personal blog posts.

 In reality, the context of a product becomes clustered.
 They won't have inter-connection with each other.
-There may be a discussion about the solution to the specific bug, but there is no reverse link on the documentation section that had mentioned this solution.
+There may be a discussion about the solution to the specific bug, but there is no reverse link on the documentation section that have mentioned this solution.
 Sadly we have to deal with the reality that the bi-directional link is not what the current internet is capable of.

 ### Clustered context is volatile
 Imagine a situation where you drop in the product's documentation and quickly find out that the documentation doesn't provide a solution, later the day you find a workable solution on someone else's blog post.